Knute Rockne

-Knute Kenneth Rockne (/(kə)ˈnuːt 'rɒkni/; March 4, 1888 – March 31, 1931) was an American football player and coach at the University of Notre Dame.
+Knute Kenneth Rockne (/(kə)ˈnuːt 'rɒkni/; March 4, 1888 – March 31, 1931) was a Norwegian–American football player and coach at the University of Notre Dame.
 Leading Notre Dame for 13 seasons, Rockne accumulated over 100 wins and three national championships.

 Rockne is regarded as one of the greatest coaches in college football history.
 His biography at the College Football Hall of Fame, where he was inducted in 1951, identifies him as "without question, American football's most-renowned coach".
 Rockne helped to popularize the forward pass and made the Notre Dame Fighting Irish a major factor in college football.

 In 1931, at the age of 43, Rockne died in a plane crash.

 Early life

 Knut Larsen Rokne was born in Voss, Norway, to smith and wagonmaker Lars Knutson Rokne (1858–1912) and his wife, Martha Pedersdatter Gjermo (1859–1944).
 He immigrated to the US with his parents when he was five years old.
 He grew up in the Logan Square area of Chicago, on the northwest side of the city.
-Rockne learned to play football in his neighborhood and later played end in a local group the Logan Square Tigers.
+Rockne learned to play football in his neighborhood and later played end for the local Logan Square Tigers.
 He attended Lorenz Brentano elementary school and North West Division High School in Chicago where he played football and ran track.